OpenMDAO/dymos/joss/paper.md

 Some caution with terminology must be taken here because the term "implicit" is often used to describe time integration schemes (e.g. backwards Euler), but that is not what is meant in an optimal-control context.
 Here, explicit propagation is one where the full state trajectory is computed starting from the initial value and propagating forward or from the final value and propagating backward.
-From the optimizers perspective it will set values for the initial or final state ($\bar{x}$), the design parameters ($\bar{d}$) and the controls ($\bar{u}$) and can expect to be given a physically valid time-evoluation of the states as the output.
+From the optimizers perspective it will set values for the initial or final state ($\bar{x}$), the design parameters ($\bar{d}$), and the controls ($\bar{u}$) and can expect to be given a physically valid time-evolution of the states as the output.
 Wrapping an optimizer around an explicit phase gives what is traditionally called a "shooting method" in the optimal control world.
 In contrast, implicit phases don't provide valid time histories on their own.
 Instead, they add a discretized time-evolution of the state vector ($\bar{x}$) as an additional design variable to the optimizer and add an associated set of defect constraints that must be driven to zero to enforce physics at some set of discrete points in time where the ODE is evaluated.
 The net effect is that the full state trajectory is only known once the optimization is fully converged.
-In the context of the multidisciplinary design optimization field, explicit phases are similar to the multidisciplinary design feasible (MDF) optimization architecture and implicit phases are similar to the simultaneous analysis and design (SAND) optimization architecture[@Martins2013].
+In the context of the multidisciplinary design optimization field, explicit phases are similar to the multidisciplinary design feasible (MDF) optimization architecture and implicit phases are similar to the simultaneous analysis and design (SAND) optimization architecture [@Martins2013].

 Both implicit and explicit phases are useful in different circumstances.
 The explicit phases are more natural ways to formulate the problem to many because they match the way one would use time-integration without optimization.